PLANNING FOR THE FUTURE

 Person Directed Planning (PDP) is much more than a simple planning process.
 When implemented with deep values, it’s a process that helps a person identify their gifts and strengths, enrolls others in supporting them and builds a foundation that can open up new possibilities for their lives.

-One of the challenges with PDP is that the individual is left with a written plan and often no support in implementing the plan.
+One of the challenges with Person Directed Planning is that a person is often left with a written plan with little support in implementing the plan.
 Independent Facilitation recognizes that planning is ongoing and once you have a plan in place, it may change as the person tries different things and learns and grows.
-Independent Facilitators remain involved with the person on a long-term basis, collaborating with them as they build their lives.
+Independent Facilitators may remain involved with the person on a long-term basis, collaborating with them as they build their lives.

-Seven organizations in Ontario participated in the Independent Facilitation Demonstration Project funded by the Ministry of Community and Social Services.
-The project provided Independent Facilitation to over 1100 people and families in Ontario.
-While MCSS evaluates the impact of the project, it’s our hope that they will provide the resources to scale the Independent Facilitation across the province.
+Seven organizations in Ontario participated in the Independent Facilitation Demonstration Project funded by the Ministry of Community and Social Services to provide Independent Facilitation to over 1100 people and families in Ontario.
+While MCSS is not currently providing funding for Independent Facilitation, it is possible to utilize up to $2500 of Passport Funding for this valuable support.

 Learn more about Independent Facilitation at OIFN.ca